 At present, about 24,000 employees around the world are committed to optimizing technology, systems and know-how.
-In 2016, TÜV SÜD increased its consolidated revenue from EUR 2.22 billion to EUR 2.34 billion.
+In 2017, TÜV SÜD had a consolidated of about EUR 2.4 billion.
 TÜV SÜD AG is not listed on the stock exchange.
 It is owned by TÜV SÜD e.V. and the TÜV SÜD Foundation, which hold 74.9 % and 25.1 % of the shares respectively.

 This statement outlines the Group’s approach to tackling slavery and human trafficking where it can.